bashhack/dev-setup/README.md

   <br/>
 </p>

-Although Emacs is our main editor, some basic Vim [Vim](http://www.vim.org/) configuration when you need it goes a long way .
+Although Emacs is our main editor, some basic [Vim](http://www.vim.org/) configuration when you need it goes a long way .

 I suggest you read a tutorial on Vim.
 Grasping the concept of the two "modes" of the editor, **Insert** (by pressing `i`) and **Normal** (by pressing `Esc` to exit Insert mode), will be the part that feels most unnatural.
 After that it's just remembering a few important keys.